 Only babies (immature Christians) turn from Him in trouble.
 Don’t be a dumb baby, Christian Lady.
 Have – or cultivate- the maturity to allow this thing to build your faith – not to turn you from it.

 Also, don’t neglect your prayer time.
 Continue to meet with Him one-on-one for strength, communication, and inspiration.
 Also, it’s okay to be hurt and upset with Him; He can handle your pain, anger, and lamenting.
 Express it.
 He knows anyway…and guess what…He still loves you so much.

 It’s also okay to just sit before Him without saying a word.

 After a shock, you may need to get counsel, advice, or assistance from a mental health professional.

-Christians who act as though counseling is sin make me itch (i.e. mad).
+Christians who act as though counseling is a sin make me itch (i.e., mad).
 They really get on my nerves.

-If your world has been turned upside down by devastating news, it’s absolutely nothing wrong with accessing help from a disinterested third-party.
+If your world has been turned upside down by devastating news, there’s absolutely nothing wrong with accessing help from a disinterested third party.

 I’ve lost a lot of people in my lifetime.
-Losing two brothers within a two-year span was especially traumatic, but God gave me the strength to endure and He will give strength to you too!
-That’s how to handle bad news.
+Losing two brothers within a two-year span was especially traumatic, but God gave me the strength to endure, and He will give strength to you, too!
+That’s how to handle bad news by leveraging His strength.

 You can recover.

 Scriptures for when